ArduPilot/ardupilot_wiki/copter/source/docs/ac_rollpitchtuning.rst

 #.
 Move the CH6 knob back to the middle
 #.
 Arm and fly your copter in Stabilize mode adjusting the ch6 knob
    until you get a copter that is responsive but not wobbly
 #.
-After the flight, disconnect your lipo battery and reconnect the APM
+After the flight, disconnect your LiPo battery and reconnect the APM
    to the mission planner
 #.
 With the CH6 knob in the position that gave the best performance,
    return to the Copter Pids screen and push the "Refresh Params" button